pivaldi/blog.piprime.fr/hexo/source/_posts/en/awesome-crypto-links.md

 ## Buy Monero in Europe

+* [The Monero ATM Project](https://atm.monero.is/) : A do-it-yourself automated teller machine that runs free software.
 * [ChangeNOW](https://changenow.io/fr/buy/monero) to buy Monero with Bitcoin.
 * [KYCnot.me](https://kycnot.me/) is a directory of trustworthy alternatives for buying, exchanging, trading, and using cryptocurrencies without having to disclose your identity, thus preserving your